UntriexTv/Pygame_project/README.md

 This project is in really early states of development

 # What is this project about?
-I always liked games where i was able to make any changes and can easyly see what is happening.
+I always liked games where i was able to make any changes and can easily see what is happening.
 Thats why i decided to make this project.
 The aim of this project is to make open source, easy to modify and use game.
-It will be 2D platformer game.
+It will be 2D platformer game. bassic functions will be:
+- monitoring all kind of variables in game
+- easy to use mod system
+- customization practicly in everything

 # Plans for the future
 - Adding menu